Hi, I’m Martin.

 As you begin to build up your programming portfolio, you may consider taking on freelance work that comes your way.

-Whether this be for friends and family, a local school or charity, by taking on small jobs you are able to practice your skills and build on your experiences but you’ll also able to see if freelancing full time is something you might be interested in professionally.
+Whether this be for friends and family, a local school or charity, by taking on small jobs you are able to practice your skills and build on your experiences, but you’ll also able to see if freelancing full-time is something you might be interested in professionally.